-(a) "Custody proceeding" means a court proceeding, other than an abuse or neglect proceeding, in which legal or physical custody of, access to, or visitation or parenting time with a child is at issue, including but not limited to divorce, paternity, domestic violence, contested adoptions, and contested private guardianship cases.

-(b) "Abuse or neglect proceeding" means a court proceeding for protection of a child from abuse or neglect or a court proceeding in which termination of parental rights is at issue.

-(c) "Guardian Ad Litem" means a person appointed to represent the best interests of a child or children in a custody proceeding.
-Persons eligible to serve as guardian ad litem include:

-(1) a specially trained Court-Appointed Special Advocate;

-(2) an attorney; or

-(3) a professional, other than an attorney, who holds a relevant professional license and whose training relates to the determination of a child's best interests;
+- (a) "Custody proceeding" means a court proceeding, other than an abuse or neglect proceeding, in which legal or physical custody of, access to, or visitation or parenting time with a child is at issue, including but not limited to divorce, post divorce, paternity, domestic violence, contested adoptions, and contested private guardianship cases. - (b) "Abuse or neglect proceeding" means a court proceeding for protection of a child from abuse or neglect or a court proceeding in which termination of parental rights is at issue. - (c) "Guardian Ad Litem" means a personlicensed attorney appointed by the court to represent the best interests of a child or children in a custody proceeding.
+Persons eligible to serve as guardian ad litem include: - (1) a specially trained Court-Appointed Special Advocate; - (2) an attorney; or - (3) a professional, other than an attorney, who holds a relevant professional license and whose training relates to the determination of a child's best interests.

+Commentary

+Under revised Rule 40A it is now possible for the same attorney who is appointed as a Rule 40 guardian ad litem to follow a case and be appointed to represent the child as a Rule 40A guardian ad litem in subsequent proceedings (i.e., a termination of parental rights case in Juvenile Court followed by a contested adoption between competing grandparents in Chancery Court).